nhtlongcs/convert-to-word-level/README.md

-# convert-to-word-level
+# Split words
-Implementation of tools helps to convert rect of sentence-level and phrase-level to word-level by using linear interpolation.
+Implementation of tools helps to convert the rect of sentence-level and phrase-level to word-level by using linear interpolation.

 ## Installation